 Saturday, August 17, several shelters in the Miami Valley will have special adoption prices in the hopes you will help clear the shelters.

-Learn how you can participate by clicking here.Grab the FREE WDTN News App for iPhone or Android.
+Learn how you can participate by clicking here.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.